treeverse/charts/charts/lakefs/README.md

 helm install my-lakefs lakefs/lakefs
 ```

 This will start lakeFS with a dedicated PostgreSQL container.
-Data will be stored inside the container.
+Data will be stored inside the container and will not be persisted.

 ### Custom Configuration
 To install the chart with Helm Release *my-release* run the following commands: